vanillasource/jaywire/README.md

 This will include the basic interfaces and scopes for standalone usage.
 For integration with Web-frameworks see Wiki.

-### Wireing everything together
+### Wiring everything together

-For a simple application a single "Module" object wireing everything together is written this way:
+For a simple application a single "Module" object wiring everything together is written this way:

 ```java
 import com.vanillasource.jaywire.standalone.StandaloneModule;